 Step 5: Check your laptop speakers

-The easiest way to test the speakers is by uninstalling the driver and use a headphone instead as a source of sound output.
-Notice if the noise still coming out of the laptop then this indicates the speakers are fine.
+The easiest way to test the speakers is by uninstalling the driver and using headphones as a source of sound output.
+Notice if the noise is still coming out of the laptop; this indicates the speakers are fine.

-On the other way take your laptop to service center and test it with new speaker while external power adapter is plugged in.
+Alternatively, take your laptop to the service center and test it with a new speaker while the external power adapter is plugged in.

 Step 6: Test a new motherboard

-It can be expensive but sadly laptop can make a buzzing sound if your motherboard has suffered some sort of damage.
-You can’t really say which part of the board is having the issue, you need to take it to the repairing center for further testing.
+It can be expensive, but sadly laptop can make a buzzing sound if your motherboard has suffered some damage.
+You can’t say which part of the board is having the issue; you need to take it to the repair center for further testing.

-It’s my personal experience with HP pavilion 15 sustained motherboard damage just after the first year of proper condition.
-I tested all possible parts such as HDD, SSD, power cable, battery, RAM finally HP suggested me to change the motherboard.
-The issue is same – it makes noise as soon as I connect the power adapter.
+It’s my experience with HP pavilion 15, which sustained motherboard damage just after the first year of proper condition.
+I tested all possible parts, such as HDD, SSD, power cable, battery, and RAM finally, HP suggested me to change the motherboard.
+The issue is the same – it makes a noise as soon as I connect the power adapter.

-Luckily I had an extended warranty and got my board replaced without additional costs and the issue was resolved.
-You can take your laptop to a company authorized service center and ask them to check motherboard status.
-They can test your laptop with another board (of the same model) and it might sum up what you need to do ahead.
+Luckily I had an extended warranty and got my board replaced without additional costs, and the issue was resolved.
+You can take your laptop to a company-authorized service center and ask them to check the motherboard status.
+They can test your laptop with another board (of the same model), and it might sum up what you need to do ahead.

-Again, if under warranty, do not hesitate to ask for replacement.
+Again, do not hesitate to ask for a replacement if under warranty.

-Note: The issue should be resolved after motherboard replacement, and usually it does.
-If this issue persists your laptop may need complete hardware checking by experts.
-For more possible reasons do check this page as I will update it with new possibilities and solutions.
+Note: The issue should be resolved after motherboard replacement, and usually, it does.
+If this issue persists, your laptop may need complete hardware checking by experts.
+For more possible reasons, check this page; I will update it with new possibilities and solutions.